croessner/nauthilus-website/docs/rest-api.md

 - `403 Forbidden`: Access denied
 - `500 Internal Server Error`: Server error

+**Protocol-Specific Brute Force Rules:**

+Nauthilus supports protocol-specific brute force rules, which allow you to define different brute force protection rules for different protocols (e.g., IMAP, SMTP, POP3).
+When a rule is configured with specific protocols, it will only be triggered by authentication attempts using those protocols.

+When flushing brute force rules, you can specify the protocol to flush only rules associated with that protocol.
+This is useful when you have different rules for different protocols and want to flush only specific ones.

+The Redis keys for protocol-specific rules include the protocol name as part of the key, separated by a colon.
+For example: `nauthilus:bf:3600:24:5:4:192.168.1.0/24:imap`.

 ---

 #### `POST /api/v1/bruteforce/list`

 Get a list of all known IP addresses and accounts that have been blocked.

 **Description:** Returns a list of all IP addresses and accounts currently blocked by the brute force protection system.
 Optionally accepts filters to narrow down the results.
+Note that this endpoint does not display protocol information for protocol-specific brute force rules.

 **Request:**
 ```json